RudWolf69/resume/README.md

 I've also developed some good experience with Juniper and Cisco switching and routing appliances as well as RIP, OSPF and BGP dynamic routing protocols applied to all previously mentioned technologies.

+I am always in a constant personal and professional development process.
+Currently, I'm studying for CCNA and Fortinet NSE4 certifications.

+And I'm also a KISS principle enthusiast. ;)

-## Key personal skills:
+## Personal skills:

-- Strong analytical and problem-solving skills.
+- Analytical
+- Problem-solving
+- Critical thinking
+- Communication
+- Dependability/Responsibility
+- Leadership
+- Attention to detail
+- Resiliency/Flexibility/Adaptability
+- Organization
+- Creativity
+- Collaboration
+- Self-motivated
+- Commitment
+- Professionalism
 - Result-oriented with an efficiency-driven focus.
-- Good interpersonal skills.
-- Disciplined, focused and determined.
-- Resilient and adaptable.
-- KISS principle enthusiast. :)
-- In a constant Personal and Professional Development process.
-    - Currently learning Python and Ansible and studying for CCNA and Fortinet NSE4 certifications.

 ## Experience: